windwalker-io/framework/src/Data/README.md

 ### Array Access

-We can operate `DataSet` as an array, it use magic method to get and set data.
+Operate `DataSet` as an array, it use magic method to get and set data.

 ``` php
 echo $dataSet[0]->title; // Dog